-To provide general guidelines for entry onto private property in the course of investigating reported or observed violations.
+The intent of this policy is to provide general guidelines for entry onto private property in the course of investigating reported or observed violations.

 Napa County recognizes that entry onto private property for enforcement purposes is governed by State law, constitutional considerations, and other applicable law.